 Using a basic beer kit to start making beer will allow you to keep costs low and also teach you the fundamentals of making beer.
 So it’s a great place to start your beer making adventure.

 Making beer is not hard, but like anything else there are things you need to learn and by keeping it simple and inexpensive while you are learning you will not be as worried about losing a batch.
 God forbid, but it can happen!

-As for the equipment you need, the cost will be around $100.00 – $150.00.
-This will provide you with all the equipment you will need to make beer with a kit, and usually this initial start up cost will include your first beer kit with it…
+As for the equipment you need, the cost will be around $100.00 – $150.00; and usually this initial start up cost will include the ingredients (kit) required to brew your first batch.

-The beer kits that you will use each time you want to make a new batch of beer cost on average around $25.00.
-Which results in about 5 – 6 gallons of beer depending on the kit itself…
+The beer kits that you will use to make a new batch of beer cost on average around $25.00.
+Which results in about 5 – 6 gallons of beer depending on the kit itself.

-1 gallon has 128 ounces in it… a typical can of beer has about 12 ounces in it… sooo in 1 gallon of beer you are getting the equivalent of about 10 cans of beer… so in a 5 gallon batch that would be 50 cans of beer and of course in a 6 gallon batch that is 60 cans of beer for the price of around $25.00.
+1 gallon has 128 ounces in it whereas a typical can of beer has about 12 ounces in it.
+So in 1 gallon of beer you are getting the equivalent of about 10 cans of beer.
+In a 5 gallon batch that would be 50 cans of beer and of course in a 6 gallon batch that is 60 cans of beer for the price of around $25.00.

 Which means the equivalent of one can of beer is costing you around .41 – .50 cents each.

-So when someone asks me “how much does it cost to make beer”, I tell them… pretty damn cheap! 🙂
+You can see why when someone asks me “how much does it cost to make beer”, I tell them pretty darn cheap! 🙂

 The Coopers Home Brew Kit has all the equipment and ingredients you need to brew your first beer.
 I always recommend them to people new to the hobby.